Has this article been insightful? Share it!

-• Quadriplegia: paralysis of all four limbs
+• Quadriplegia: Paralysis of all four limbs

 Following the injury, some function remains on one or both sides of the body as there are still certain pathways that allow communication between the brain and body.